 When looking for a home, one of the decisions you’ll have to make is the type of mortgage you want.
 You might think that your biggest decision will be choosing between a 15-year and 30-year mortgage – but a wide variety of mortgage options are available.
 The good news is you can usually find VA loans to cover most mortgage options.

 - Understanding the Language of Home Loans

 - Types of Home Loan Programs

 - Mortgage Rate Types – Fixed, Variable, & More

 - Variable Rate, or Adjustable-Rate Mortgage (ARM)

 Home loans let you borrow money to purchase a property.
 You can apply for a mortgage with most major banks, credit unions, and mortgage companies.

-When you take out a mortgage to purchase a home, you are ultimately using the home as collateral.
-This provides some security to your lender because it allows them to foreclose on your home if you fall behind on your payments.
+When you take out a mortgage to purchase a home, you ultimately use the home as collateral.
+This provides security to your lender because it allows them to foreclose on your home if you fall behind on your payments.